Snow brings disruption amid amber weather warnings

 Higher ground in Wales and the southern Pennines could see 15cm to 30cm of snow, the forecaster said, with milder air leading to a rapid thaw in the south of the warning area through Sunday.

-The second amber warning for snow, covering most of northern England including Leeds, Sheffield and the Lake District, was in place until midnight on Sunday.
+The second amber warning for snow, covering most of northern England including Leeds, Sheffield and the Lake District, is in place until midnight on Sunday.

-Manchester Airport closed its runways on Sunday morning due to heavy snow and said its teams were working to clear them “as quickly as possible”.
+Manchester and Liverpool John Lennon Airport both closed their runways on Sunday morning due to heavy snow.
+Manchester said its teams are working to clear them “as quickly as possible” but had been hampered by “heavy snow” around 7am.

 Bristol Airport reopened around 11pm after an earlier closure but warned of delays on Sunday morning due to aircraft being out of position.
-All three affected airports and Belfast International Airport urged passengers to check with their airline.
+All the affected airports, and Belfast International Airport, urged passengers to check with their airline.

 National Highways warned up to 25cm of snow could hit roads in northern England, including the A628 Woodhead Pass, which connects Greater Manchester and South Yorkshire through the Peak District and was closed overnight in both directions between the A616 at Flouch and the A57 at Hollingworth, because of snow.